analyticsinmotion/add-chatgpt-to-microsoft-word/README.md

 ## 3. Instructions

   - Write the text you want to send to ChatGPT anywhere in Microsoft Word
+  - Click the Text Completion button in the AI Assistant tab
-  - Wait a few seconds for ChatGPT to repsond
+  - Wait a few seconds for ChatGPT to respond
   - The text completion results will appear under initial request text
 <br /><br />